ShineQi/ethernetIP-explorer/Docs/README.txt

 		- Start EnIPExplorer
 		- Select "Open Interface" under "Functions".
 		- Press the "Add" button.
-		  The program will now open an Udp connection and send out a "ListIdentity" broadcast.
-If Ethernet/IP devices exist on the network they will show up in the tree.
+		  The program will now open an Udp connection and send out a broadcast "ListIdentity".
+If Ethernet/IP devices exist on the local network they will show up in the tree.
-		- If you have more than 1 ethernet card, you can also select a local endpoint ip (before you click the "Add").
+		- If you have more than 1 ethernet card, you can also select the local ip interface (before you click the "Add").
 Either select one from the list or write one by hand, if the interface is not displayed.
 		  The program will fetch all "Classes" from the devices and display them in the tree.
 Nothing is displayed if the needed network